ArekX/RestFn/docs/di.md

 This DI system does not inject dependencies into a constructor.
 This system uses a feature of PHP 7.4 called property types.
-When you set a property type of a class this DI system resolves it to a valid dependency class, calls `Injector::make()` to make that dependency or load a shared instance if needed and wires it in.
+When you set a property type of a class this DI system resolves it to a valid dependency class, calls `container::make()` to make that dependency or load a shared instance if needed and wires it in.

 These dependencies are injected in public properties before the `__construct()` is called so you